 Landscape engages me in an interior dialogue about its own significance and its relation to the environment and myself.
 These thoughts generate my final image.
 I use simple materials oil, brushes, canvas and an antique easel keeps me connected to the past.
 My composition starts with loose sketches done in vine charcoal.
 I feel my way through the landscape paying close attention to its shapes and textures.
 Simplicity and refinement happen only after a detailed draft is executed.
-As an artist, I seek the simplification of form in the service of a sophisticated arrangement and design.
+I seek the simplification of form in the service of a sophisticated arrangement and design.

 When I studied at the School of Visual Arts in the early 1990's, I was influenced by the artists of the Ashcan school and their documentary approach to image making.
 I chose to abandon the human presence and the subject of everyday life in order to represent the stillness of a scene.
 The observer’s eye completes the narrative on a human scale.